Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Usage data

-The usage data represent the total number of APIs called during a certain period of time.
-This usage is automatically reported every 15 minutes by default to Amplify platform and cannot be inactivated.
+The usage data represents the total number of APIs called during a certain period of time.
+This usage is automatically reported daily by default to Amplify platform and cannot be inactivated.
 See [Reporting Gateway usage event](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/#reporting-gateway-usage-event).

 It contains the following information: